benson338/Git-Cheat-Sheet/README.md

 > merge the specified branch's history into the current one (execute it from the branch we want to merge into)

-`git merge feature`
+`git merge featureBranch`

-> merge feature branch into the master branch (while staying on the master branch)
+> merge featureBranch into the master branch (while staying on the master branch)

 `git merge [commitId]`